Greek govt faces censure vote, demos over Macedonia deal - Journal du Cameroun

-Greece’s leftist-led government was expected to shrug off a censure vote and protests on Saturday as it prepares to sign a provisional deal to end a 27-year name row with Macedonia.
+Greece’s leftist-led government was expected Saturday to shrug off a censure vote and protests as it prepares to sign a landmark preliminary deal to end a 27-year name row with Macedonia.

-The vote was to take place a day before the foreign ministers of Greece and Macedonia meet on the border to hold a landmark signing ceremony.
+The vote was to take place in the evening, hours before the foreign ministers of Greece and Macedonia meet on the border Sunday.

 “The agreement to resolve the longstanding dispute over the name issue with the Former Yugoslav Republic of Macedonia is a victory of historic importance for Greece,” Prime Minister Alexis Tsipras said late Friday.